openfab-lab/FabMob/FAQ/FAQ_3Dprinting-module.md

 ## FAQ module 3D printing

+### What if the printer won't connect ?
+Try the following sequence :
+1. Connect the USB cable
+2. Open the software Matter Control
+3. Power the printer on

+If the printer still doesn't, you can help by adjusting the settings.
+Got to **Settings & Control**/**Settings**/**Printer**/**Connection**.
+There you can chose the USB serial port to which to connect.

 ### What if the print gets loosened from the bed (le print décolle)
 There are two main causes :
 - The callibration is not right